British citizenship for children adopted outside the UK

 Overseas adoptions by British citizens resident outside the UK

 This discriminatory treatment of adopted children may have an additional safeguard in mind, so as to avoid abuse.
-This does not mean that the children cannot be registered as British citizens at the discretion of the Home Office.
+However, adopted children can be registered as British citizens at the discretion of the Home Office.

 We are specialists in this type of applications and have helped many adopted children based overseas to become British and get a British passport.